lightning/bolts/08-transport.md

   * `ECDH(k, rk)`: performs an Elliptic-Curve Diffie-Hellman operation using `k`, which is a valid `secp256k1` private key, and `rk`, which is a valid public key
-      * The returned value is the SHA256 of the DER-compressed format of the generated point.
+      * The returned value is the SHA256 of the compressed format of the generated point.

   * `HKDF(salt,ikm)`: a function defined in `RFC 5869`<sup>[3](#reference-3)</sup>,